louis kahn cemal emden national parliament of bangladesh

 Design Philosophy and Contextual Approach

 Louis Kahn’s design philosophy was guided by principles of ‘spirit’ and ‘silence.’
-The National Parliament House’s various components are organized around a strong central axis, focusing on representing Bengali culture and heritage while optimizing the use of space.
-The unconventional combination of concrete and marble materials adds to the structure’s distinctiveness.
-This monumental architectural masterpiece has evolved into a symbol of freedom and resilience.
+The various components of the National Parliament House are organized around a strong central axis, focusing on representing Bengali culture and heritage while optimizing the use of space.
+Building on that axial composition, the Bhaban comprises nine individual blocks: eight peripheral volumes encircle a taller central octagonal block.
+This layout supports both symbolic and functional clarity.

 The Parliament Building’s Exterior and Interior